bluz71/nvim-linefly/README.md

 The `with_diagnostic_status` option specifies whether to indicate the presence of the diagnostics in the current buffer.

-By default, diagnositics will be displayed if the [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) plugin is loaded.
+By default, diagnostics will be displayed if the [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) plugin is loaded.

 If diagnostic display is not wanted then please add the following to your